 Meanwhile, while Larry displays no qualms about Miller v.
 California, he has a hang-up with the use of a sex doll that has been sent to him as a prank.
 It seems that Larry (along with the mailman who delivered the doll, his estranged wife, Ted Danson, and then his Latin-American Catholic housekeeper) regards sex doll ownership as shameful, probably because to him this is already a surrender to the possibility that one's person is already having insufficient praise from women.
 This shame is not shared by Leon, who is a black person in a white neighborhood.
 Anyway, Larry ends up giving the doll to elderly Uncle Moke who's into porn.

-At a lunch with pretentious friend Richard Lewis and his new girlfriend, Carol, Larry ends up giving Carol his mother's mink stole, but it would turn out that he was simply fleeced into giving the stole to her during her crying episode concerning her mother who supposedly died trying to retrieve her own stole that fell into a railway track.
+At a lunch with pretentious friend Richard (Richard Lewis) and his new girlfriend, Carol (Isla Fisher), Larry ends up giving Carol his mother's mink stole, but it would turn out that he was simply fleeced into giving the stole to her during her crying episode about her mother who supposedly died trying to retrieve her own stole that fell into a railway track.
 Larry would only realize he had been fleeced (as were minks, get it?) when he learns Carol is a professional crier.
-Still, it would be Larry who would later suggest to Clive Owens' handler Jeff the employment of Carol in order to boost Clive The Pampered Actor's dwindling confidence.
+Still, it would be Larry who would later suggest to Clive Owens' handler Jeff (Jeff Garlin) the employment of Carol in order to boost Clive The Pampered Actor's dwindling confidence.

 The episode ends with this crier trying to retrieve the mink stole that she swindled from Larry after this stole gets thrown into the middle of the road where a van is speeding towards.
 Professional criers in the service of narcissist actors beware!

 Then, check out Due West, a short film "in competition" in the All About Women category in this year's MyFrenchFilmFestival (January 16 - February 16), the festival's tenth year.